-I thought it said ‘brought’–that they had brought some spices to the tomb.
+I thought it said that they ‘brought’ some spices to the tomb.
 On second reading, the Gospel of Mark records that the women had ‘bought’ spices for his body after His death.
 That interested me.
-Not only because I truly don’t like to waste money!
-Some of you are snickering, those who know me well.
-My Scots’ DNA rises to the surface!
+Not only because I don’t like to waste money!
+Some of you are snickering.
+You know me well.
+My Scots’ DNA reveals itself!

 These women didn’t hunt high-and-low in their pantries for out-of-date spices they could bring to the tomb that day.
 After all, who would know if the spices were fresh or not.
 Some re-gifting might be in the air!
-Use them up.
-Clear the shelves for a new batch for our family!
+Clear the shelves.
 Waste not…

-Prayer: Lord, we want to give our best for you.
-In Jesus’ name.
+Lord, we want to give you our very best.
+For Jesus’ sake.
 Amen.